-When the Pretreatment Coordinator/Superintendent finds that a User has violated, or continues to violate, any provision of this Regulation, Wastewater Discharge Permit, or Order issued hereunder, or any other pretreatment standard or requirement, the Pretreatment Coordinator/Superintendent may petition a State of Rhode Island Court through the Authority's Attorney for issuance of a temporary or permanent injunction, as appropriate, which restrains or compels the specific performance of the Wastewater Discharge Permit, Order, or other requirement imposed by this Regulation on activities of the user.
-The Pretreatment Coordinator/Superintendent may also seek such other action as is appropriate for legal and/or equitable relief, including a requirement for the User to conduct environmental remediation.
+When the Authority finds that a User has violated, or continues to violate, any provision of this Regulation, Wastewater Discharge Permit, or Order issued hereunder, or any other pretreatment standard or requirement, the Authority may petition the State of Rhode Island for issuance of a temporary or permanent injunction, as appropriate, which restrains or compels the specific performance of the Wastewater Discharge Permit, Order, or other requirement imposed by this Regulation on activities of the user.
+The Authority may also seek such other action as is appropriate for legal and/or equitable relief, including a requirement for the User to conduct environmental remediation.
 A petition for injunctive relief shall not be a bar against, or a prerequisite for, the Authority to take any other action against the User.